arhyth/genwallet/README.md

 Genwallet is a generic wallet service with a REST API.
 It is implemented in Go, makes use of [go-kit](https://github.com/go-kit/kit) components when possible[^*], and follows DDD.

-It is designed to be a stateless service so that it can be scaled to multiple instances without the overhead of some "control plane".

-Genwallet codebase has minimal number of types.
+Genwallet codebase has minimal number of concepts/mechanisms.
 This is not a requirement or objective but we try to introduce as little indirection as possible in order to achieve the least amount of coupling.

+All of its endpoints offer a synchronous API including payment transactions.
+This design choice provides predictability to the user.
+This is both a pro and a con.
+In a sync system, the user immediately knows if the system is slow or when it encounters an error.
+But in an otherwise async system, initial interactions such as submitting a payment request will almost always succeed but as the system hits a bottleneck somewhere, the lack of backpressure can "bury" the system into a failure loop.

-All account/wallet transactions in Genwallet are processed and kept in a postgreSQL backed repository.
+Genwallet is also designed to be a stateless service so that it can be scaled to multiple instances without the overhead of some "control plane".
+All account/wallet transactions in Genwallet are handled by a postgreSQL database.
 Concurrent account processes are guaranteed equivalent to some serial order with use of `Serializable` isolation level.
 There is some performance penalty incurred for this as concurrent transactions targeting similar row/s will fail except for the succeeding one.
 For simplicity, it is left to the API user to retry the request.
+This also serves as a feedback mechanism.

 Roadmap
 ---
 - [x] Design and documentation
 - [x] Skeleton and fake service implementation
-- [ ] Request validation
+- [x] Request validation
-- [ ] Error handling
+- [x] Error handling
 - [ ] Unit tests
-- [ ] Service implementation (postgres backed)
+- [x] Service implementation (postgres backed)
 - [ ] Integration tests
 - [ ] Dev setup conveniences (docker-compose etc)